ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 The `use:enhance` action takes no arguments; instead, events are used to hook into the default SvelteKit use:enhance parameters and more.
 Check out the [events page](/concepts/events) for details.

-> Without `use:enhance`, the form will be static.
+> Without `use:enhance` (and JavaScript enabled in the browser), the form will be static.
 No events, loading timers, auto-focus, etc. The only things that will work are [constraints](/concepts/client-validation#constraints).
 Also note that SvelteKit's own `use:enhance` cannot be used; you must use the one returned from `superForm`, and it should only be used on a single form element - you cannot share it between forms.

 ## Modifying the use:enhance behavior

-The default `use:enhance` behavior can be modified, here are the options available along with the default values; you don't need to add them unless you want to change a value.
+The default `use:enhance` behavior can be modified, there are three options available, here shown with the default values; you don't need to add them unless you want to change a value.

 ```ts
 const { form, enhance, reset } = superForm(data.form, {